 Lybrate.com has an excellent community of Radiologists in India.
-You will find Radiologists with more than 34 years of experience on Lybrate.com.
+You will find Radiologists with more than 33 years of experience on Lybrate.com.
 You can find Radiologists online in Delhi and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Prashant S Dixit

 Diagnostic X- Ray